hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 </div>

 ---
 **Update 29.03.2015:** Suunto has released a firmware update which increased the battery time of the Ambit watches as you can read [here][8]: "With GPS accuracy set to Best/Good/Ok, the numbers are accordingly: Suunto Ambit3 Peak – 20h/30h/200h"

+**Update (20.10.2015):** Suunto has released the Suunto Traverse GPS watch.
+[Here][2] you can read what's different to the Ambit3.

 **Update 27.11.2015:** After having used the Suunto Traverse for a while I would prefer it over the Suunto Ambit3 as long as you are not into multisport.
 The Suunto Traverse also supports GLONASS.
 More [here][9] about the Suunto Traverse.

+**Update (22.01.2016):** Suunto has released the Suunto Ambit3 Vertical watch.
+It’s similar like the Traverse but with an additional graph which displays your ascent / descent.

+**Update (19.04.2016):** Suunto has released the <a href="http://www.suunto.com/Products/sports-watches/Suunto-Traverse-Alpha/Suunto-Traverse-Alpha-Foliage/">Traverse Alpha</a> which adds features for hunting and fishing to the regular Traverse.
+It's also a bit more expensive than the regular Traverse.

 <a  href="http://www.amazon.com/gp/product/B014PNZKC0/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B014PNZKC0&linkCode=as2&tag=hikeve-20&linkId=IMZJLZ6YNLBHIO2O"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B014PNZKC0&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B014PNZKC0" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />